The School of Operations Research

 extensive home page.

-The Interior Point Methods On-Line Site, run by
+The Interior Point Methods On-Line Site, formerly run by

 Steve Wright.